-The next step for this version of the AAP is another, non-statutory stage of consultation.
-Following this, amendments will be made to reflect any feedback received, and a submission version of the AAP will be published and placed on deposit prior to an Examination in Public (EiP).
+This version of the AAP will be published and placed on deposit prior to an Examination in Public (EiP).
 If the AAP is found sound at the EiP, it will be adopted.

 Once adopted, the AAP will be used as a framework for the development of Rayleigh and in the determination of planning applications.
 It will be subject to the normal processes of monitoring and review.